abutlabs/cargo-jam/README.md

 The testnet tests will:
 1. Create a new JAM service
 2. Build it to a `.jam` blob
-3. Deploy it to the running testnet using `cargo jam deploy`
+3. Deploy it to the running testnet using `cargo polkajam deploy`

 ## Publishing & Releases